KessieHeldieheren/Havoc-Engine/README.md

 ## Class Reference
 ### Havoc\Engine\\<a name="Api">Api</a>
+The Api class provides an easy to use programming interface through which to use the Havoc Engine.
 > ### <a name="Api_render">`Api::render`</a>
 > * **bool** `$increment_tick` `true`:  if true, the current tick will be incremented.
 > * **returns** [`RenderInterface`](#RenderInterface).